 Nomura runs an annual two-week paid internship for high-achieving first- and second-year female students.
 The Women’s Immersion Programme takes place in April and sees students placed in one of the following business divisions: investment banking, global markets or corporate infrastructure.

 The Women’s Immersion Programme is open to female undergraduates in their first year of a three-year degree course, or second year of a four-year degree course.
 To apply for a 2019 programme, candidates should be graduating in 2021.
 Fluency in English is essential.

-To find out more about Nomura, visit its TARGETjobs employer hub.
+To find out more about Nomura, visit its TARGETjobs employer profile.

 Goldman Sachs: women-only initiatives

 Goldman Sachs runs several off-campus programmes to encourage women to engage with the business, including a women’s leadership camp and a pre-university course for female A Level students.

 Goldman Sachs also holds a number of on-campus events aimed at women who are considering a future in investment banking.
 Previously, these have included skills building sessions and networking opportunities.

 The programmes and events get oversubscribed, so it’s advisable to apply early.
-For more information about Goldman Sachs, visit its TARGETjobs employer hub.
+For more information about Goldman Sachs, visit its TARGETjobs employer profile.